What would you do if you could go back in time 10 years?

 So, how do you, as an SEO expert, stay on top of your field and anticipate the future of SEO?

-There’s a few ways.
+There are a few ways.
 You can read blogs and study actual search engine results, but, you can also look at the direction that Google is headed (assuming other search engines follow suit as usual).

 Unless you have insider information, which I’m fresh out of (darn), the best place to start is by looking at Google’s recently published patents.